7 Chiropractic Report of Findings Essentials

 This isn’t so much about technique as it is about the intent of your adjustments.
 Without an explanation, patients will assume that your adjustments will be treating their symptoms.
 That’s convenient and even congruent with their linear, medical indoctrination—but incorrect.
 As you will see, allowing this unstated belief to stand produces all manner of problems later.

-One way to explain your adjustments is that you’ll be adding a precise amount of energy at just the right place and time along their spine, and their body will use that energy to “right itself.”
+One way to explain your adjustments is that you’ll be "adding a precise amount of energy at just the right place and time along their spine," and their body will use that energy to “right itself.”
 It’s this partnership aspect that is so important.
 It’s not you single-handedly fixing them.
 Yes, you artfully add energy at opportune times and places, but it’s more than that.
 How their body uses, or doesn’t use, the energy you deliver is outside of your control.

 Neglect this distinction and you’ll get the credit when you heroically reduce their symptoms.
 But you’ll also take the blame when you don’t.
+Worse, you'll constantly wonder if they are still onboard with your recommendations.

 A related issue is that a series of adjustments will be needed to make the necessary spinal changes to reduce the nervous system interference.
 You’ll explain that retraining the muscles and soft tissues takes time and requires repetition.
 If you’re inclined, explain that if the visit frequency is too far apart, there isn’t enough momentum to produce a healing effect.
-And if it’s too frequent, their body is still processing the previous adjustment.
+And if it’s too frequent, their body will be still processing the previous adjustment.
 Your recommendations are based on finding the sweet spot between both extremes.

 6. Healing Is a Process, and All Processes Take Time